 6. Specify whether to Show Breadcrumbs for CMS Pages.

-Don't forget to press
+Don't forget to press the Save Config button

-In most cases, invoices are created automatically, based on the payment methods you have.
+In most cases, invoices are created automatically, based on the you have.
 But when it comes to printing, you have to do it manually.
 Fortunately, Magento allows you to print invoices in more than one way.
 You can either print a particular invoice or print several in bulk.

 So, don't miss an opportunity to learn how to print invoices in Magento 2 using this guide.